 All of the above are suitable to visit with family and friends, whether it is a stroll in the park, a place to admire the nature attractions, take some wonderful photography, or enjoy picnic/lunch in the area.

 It’s also worth considering these seven local nature reserves listed on Wild About Manchester.

 - Chorlton Ees & Ivy Green

 - Boggart Hole Clough

 - Stenner Woods and Millgate Fields

-To explore more of the nature and attractions in and around Manchester please go to the Visit Manchester website.
+To explore more of the parks and nature attractions in and around Manchester please go to the Visit Manchester website.